SopiMlab/open-nsynth-super/audio/readme-triton.md

 module spider anaconda2
 ```

-It is perhaps unclear which available version is the most appropriate, or to what extent it makes a difference since we will be installing our own packages anyway.
+It's not entirely clear which available version is the most appropriate, or to what extent it makes a difference since we will be installing our own packages anyway.
 I have picked `anaconda2/5.1.0-gpu` somewhat arbitrarily.

 To load the module, run: